Raj2710/hall-booking/readme.txt

+Deployment of the app in heroukuapp was removed due to the limitation in number of free apps we can have.
+Try the same app with your localhost.
+Inconvenience regretted.

 Hi Welcome to my Hall Booking API Task.
 Consider this as a complete guide for the same.

 1. We can create a room with https://raj-hall-booking.herokuapp.com/create Sample Body for Creating API: